Common Minke Whale

 Feeding

-Common minke whales feed on a wide variety of fish and invertebrates.
-In the North Atlantic, they consume mainly krill (Thysanoessa spp. and Meganychtiphanesspp.), Atlantic herring (Clupea harengus), capelin (Mallotus villosus), sandeels (Ammodytidae), cod (Gadus morhua), polar cod (Boreogadus saida), haddock (Melanogrammus aeglefinus), as well as other species of fish and invertebrates (NAMMCO 1998).
-The diet varies both by location and over time.
-In the Northeast Atlantic, krill dominate the diet in far northern areas, whereas capelin, herring and haddock become more important further south in the Norwegian Sea and along coastal Norway.
-Sandeels and mackerel (Scomber scombrus) become more common in the diet in southern areas such as the North Sea (Haug et al. 2002, Windsland et al. 2007).
-In the Central Atlantic, capelin appears to make up a larger part of the diet, but herring, sandeels and cod are also important (Víkingsson et al. 2013).
-Interannual variations in diet composition (probably reflecting prey availability), have been noted in the Northeast Atlantic (Haug et al. 2002, Windsland et al. 2007) and around Iceland (Víkingsson et al. 2013).
+In the Northeast Atlantic, krill dominate the diet in far northern areas, while capelin, herring, and haddock become more prominent further south in the Norwegian Sea and along coastal Norway.
+Sandeels and mackerel (Scomber scombrus) are commonly eaten in southern areas such as the North Sea (Haug et al., 2002; Windsland et al., 2007).
+However, recent research suggests an increasing reliance on krill and demersal fish, such as gadoids, in the northern Barents Sea, likely driven by ecosystem changes due to climate warming (Haug et al., 2024).
+In the Central Atlantic, capelin constitutes a significant portion of the diet, alongside herring, sandeels, and cod (Víkingsson et al., 2013).
+Interannual variations in diet composition, likely reflecting prey availability, have been observed in the Northeast Atlantic (Haug et al., 2002; Windsland et al., 2007) and around Iceland (Víkingsson et al., 2013).

 Multi-species interactions